piotr-wiszowaty/pm_monitor_1/README.md

 Firmware
 --------

-The firmware is based on [Mecrisp Forth](http://mecrisp.sourceforge.net/).
+The firmware is based on [Mecrisp-Stellaris Forth](http://mecrisp.sourceforge.net/).
 Flashing firmware can be done using a communication program (minicom, picocom, etc):

-0. flash the Mecrisp Forth core (see note below),
+0. flash the Mecrisp-Stellaris Forth core (see note below),
 1. send `flash.forth`,
 2. send `turnkey.forth`,
 3. reset the device.